 “…Neither DHEA (Riley, Fitzmaurice, & Regelson, 1990) nor metformin are known to have any thymotrophic effects of their own.”

 Really???
 Really!?!?
-Any medical professional or scientists working on human aging who makes the statement above is either absolutely insane or culpable of something much more sinister.
-DHEA is one of the endogenous anti-glucocorticoid steroids (others including pregnenolone, progesterone, testosterone, DHT, etc) and has well-known effects on reversing thymus involution caused by aging and/or excessive glucocorticoid exposure.
-Just take a look at the small collection of evidence below, some of which specifically point out the direct regenerative effects of DHEA on the thymus.
+I simply can’t accept that a scientist working on thymus aging can be that ignorant or incapable of simple searches on PubMed.
+As often studied in introductory endocrinology, DHEA is one of the endogenous anti-glucocorticoid steroids (others including pregnenolone, progesterone, testosterone, DHT, etc) and has well-known effects on reversing thymus involution caused by aging and/or excessive glucocorticoid exposure.
+Below is just a small collection of evidence, some of which specifically points out the direct regenerative effects of DHEA on the thymus.

 And not to be outdone, the authors ensured that any positive effects of DHEA are handicapped from the get go.
 How did they achieve that?
 By administering a massive, physiological dose of 50mg DHEA daily.
 Physiological doses of DHEA are in the 10mg-15mg range.
 Multiple human studies have demonstrated that anything more than that quickly turns into estrogen, and of course that is what happened in this trial as well as confirmed by the development of gynecomastia (gyno) in one of the subjects.